elsiormoreira/multivision/REDAME.md

 ### Setup Scrapy

-Now that you have installed Anaconda use windows search tool (botton on left screen of your computer) and type `Anaconda Prompt`.
+Now that you have installed Anaconda use windows search tool (botton left screen of your computer) and type `Anaconda Prompt`.
 The prompt will be open and you have to type follow instruction into it:

 ```
 conda install -c conda-forge scrapy